 Tourism is the major industry, as the area consists of several beautiful islands.
 In 2017, there was a 14% rise in the number of annual foreign visitors to Cebu.

 In addition, trade and manufacturing, like shipbuilding, are major contributors to the thriving economy.

 Cebu real estate market

-Thanks to a strong economic growth and a rising number of tourists, the real estate industry is one of the fastest-growing.
+Thanks to strong economic growth and a rising number of tourists, the real estate industry are one of the fastest-growing.

 Other than wealthy locals, more and more expats live in the areas surrounded by beaches.

 The real estate prices are way lower compared to Metro Manila, but the standard of living is almost the same.

 In fact, Cebu is less crowded and more beautiful, according to many.
 The continuous development of infrastructure, competitive labor costs, and English-speaking people make it an attractive destination for global firms.

 Cebu has a comparatively low vacancy rates according to a report issued by Knight Frank.
 Overall, prices of commercial and residential real estate continue to increase, it’s expected to remain like this for years to come.

 Due to rising land prices, you’ll see more and more vertical developments (condos, apartments).
 In 2017, 5,600 new condos were developed in Cebu compared to 1,100 houses and lots.